benknoble/benknoble.github.io/_posts/2024-02-15-benchmarking-pict-equality.md

 I get a brief glimpse of the performance characteristics of two methods for comparing `pict`s for equality.

+_Update 2024 September 20: Jacqueline Firth pointed out that `record-dc` might win in pathological cases of superimposed picts.
+Many of the test pictures in this benchmark, notably the elements, are constructed primarily by superimposition._

 ## Motivation

 For recent work in the [Frosthaven